Muhammad-Saran/ChatBOT/README.md

 ## About

 This chatbot uses a feedforward neural network with two hidden layers.
 It is designed for easy customization and can be extended for different use cases.
+The addition of a GUI provides a more interactive and user-friendly experience.

 Feel free to contribute and enhance the chatbot!